 DBT: The Holistic Navigator

-• Emphasis on relationships.
-A significant portion of DBT is dedicated to improving interpersonal effectiveness, ensuring clients not only improve internally but also in relation to others.
+- Emphasis on relationships.
+A significant portion of DBT is dedicated to improving interpersonal effectiveness and ensuring that clients not only improve internally but also in relation to others.

 In the grand scheme of personal growth, both CBT and DBT offer strategic approaches tailored to diverse needs.
 Think of them as two different GPS systems: both get you to your destination, but they might suggest different routes.
 No matter the choice, you're in the driver's seat, traveling toward a brighter future!